maidsafe/rfcs/text/0036-launcher-api-v0.5/0036-launcher-api-v0.5.md

 # Drawbacks

-Nil
+TLS option is not considered in this version.

 # Alternatives

-Additional API can be added to facilitate the streaming uploads from the web browsers.
+### Additional API can be added to facilitate the streaming uploads from the web browsers
-It can be a two legged process,

 1. The local launcher server can also listen for web socket connections at the same launcher port.

-2. The client will call an api (PUT /nfs/file?worker).
-The API will get the metadata to locate the file as a part of the request and get the self_encryption handle for writing the file contents and hold the handle in memory(HashMap<UUID, SE_HANDLE>) associating to a random ID.
+2. The client will call an api (PUT /nfs/file/worker/:filePath/:isPathShared).
+The API will get the metadata to locate the file as a part of the request and get the self_encryptor handle for writing the file contents and hold the handle in memory(HashMap<UUID, SE_HANDLE>) associating to a random ID.
 The random ID is sent as part of the response.